Competition Rules and Regulations

 - Presentations must be based on research that is directly related to the student's graduate program thesis.

-- Presenters must be available to present, in person, on the day of the competition.
-To advance to the Eastern Regional Competition, Memorial winners must also be available to present, in person, at the Eastern Regional 3MT Competition.
+- Presenters must be available to present, live, on the day of the competition.
+To advance to the Eastern Regional Competition, Memorial winners must also be available to present, live, at the Eastern Regional 3MT Competition.

 - Presenters must not have placed in the top 3 of a 3MT competition before.